CopadoSolutions/CopadoIntegrations/README.md

 In order to customise the the mappings for the fields being retrieved, you will need to search for the section in the code labelled, "FIELD MAPPINGS"

 # Getting started
+1) The User Story Status picklist values should match those of your external system.
+2) The JIRA remote site setting contains a domain that needs to be changed.
+3) Page layout modifications (see below)

 Once the package is installed, you will need to setup a Change Management Integration Credential.
 This is done from the "Change Management Integrations" tab.
-- A Jira endpoint might look as follows: https://<COMPANAY DOMAIN NAME>.atlassian.net/rest/api/2/
+- A Jira endpoint might look as follows: https://COMPANAY_DOMAIN_NAME.atlassian.net/rest/api/2/
-- A VersionOne endpoint might look as follows: https://www9.v1host.com/<COMPANDY NAME>/
+- A VersionOne endpoint might look as follows: https://www9.v1host.com/COMPANY_NAME/
 - A Rally endpoint might look as follows: https://rally1.rallydev.com/slm/webservice/v2.0/

 Once the integration credentials have been setup, you will need to create a new project or edit an existing project and complete the following two fields.